 4. Deep Creek Conservation Park

-Distance from Adelaide: 102.5 km
+Distance from Adelaide:

-Cost: $9-26.50
+Cost: $9-$26.50

-If you want to see the rolling hills of the Fleurieu Peninsula meet its beautiful coastline and sleep amongst it all, then an hour and a half road trip to Deep Creek Conservation Park is well worth your while.
+If you want to see the rolling hills of the Fleurieu Peninsula meet its beautiful coastline and sleep amongst it all, then an hour-and-a-half road trip to Deep Creek Conservation Park is well worth your while.

 Blowhole Beach and its beautiful clear water is nestled at the bottom of the park.
-You can either take the 4WD track down, or hike the steep walk.
-With the right swell it makes for a tucked-away surf spot, otherwise you can fish off the rocks with views of Kangaroo Island on the horizon.
+You can either take the 4WD track down or hike the steep walk.
+With the right swell, it makes for a tucked-away surf spot, otherwise, you can fish off the rocks with views of Kangaroo Island on the horizon.

-Read: Wild Swimming Safety Tips
+Read more: Wild Swimming Safety Tips

 For bushwalking, there are 15 marked walks starting at 1.5km and ranging right through to 11km.
 You’d be insanely unlucky to not see a kangaroo here, with many hanging out on the hills leading to the beach.
-The same area provides vantage points for whale watching between mid-May and late-October, so throw the binoculars in
+The same area provides vantage points for whale watching between mid-May and late-October, so throw the binoculars in.

 If you’re keen to ditch the car and head bush for the night with what’s on your back, there’s a hikers’ campground by Eagle Waterhole.
 Cobbler Hill Campground is closest to the beach but if you prefer to have a bit more room, check out Trig Campground.
-Most are drive in spots and have long-drop dunnies.
+Most are drive-in spots and have long-drop dunnies.
 You can compare and book online.

 5 Camping Getaways Near Adelaide Jack Brookes, coastline, fields, ocean